 Regular Season #0103 – September 30, 1990

-Comment: This was the last game ever played at Comiskey Park.
-At the time Thigpen 56th save was the MLB record for a season, Frank Thomas (HOF) accounted for both White Sox runs and Mc Dowell was the winning pitcher.
-The other card signed by Sammy Sosa … this was his official rookie year.
+Comment: An historic game yo say the least.
+First off it was the last game ever played at Comiskey Park; the Griffeys (HOF – father & son) played in the same game; at the time Thigpen recorded his 57th save which was the MLB record for a season; Frank Thomas (HOF) accounted for both White Sox runs, Mc Dowell was the last winning pitcher at Comiskey, an a little known rookie named Sammy Sosa would be the Sox right fielder.

 Player’s History: